goyalayus/blogspy/README.md

-Of course.
-Here are the concise, step-by-step instructions for setting up the environment and training the model, formatted for your `README.md` file.

----

 # BlogSpy: Training Pipeline

 This guide provides the exact steps to set up the environment and run the full training pipeline from scratch.